The emergent dynamics of double-folded randomly branching ring polymers: INTRODUCTION

+Here we explore the dynamics of tightly double-folded using a model that does not allow for threading.
 Double-folded rings fall into different dynamical universality classes depending on whether the random tree-like graphs underlying the double-folding are quenched or annealed~\cite{Grosberg93Universality}, and whether the trees can undergo unhindered Brownian motion in their spatial embedding.
 Specifically, one can identify three distinct types of local dynamics: